Mindset is probably more important than any outward tips I could give you about intimacy and relationship communication.

 Which is where positive thinking and new beliefs come into play, but the underlying stuff has to be dealt with for it to be effective.

-So, what does mindset have to do with sex and sexual confidence?
+So, what does mindset have to do with intimacy and relationship communication?

-Well, just like in general, we’re bombarded with all kinds of influences from society and from our experiences that tell us what’s expected sexually, what’s normal, what’s okay or not okay according to the societal standard.
+Well, just like in general, we’re bombarded with all kinds of influences from society and from our experiences that tell us what’s expected, what’s normal, what’s okay or not okay according to the societal standard.

 It all impacts what we think and how we feel about who we are, uniquely.